 Is fat bad for me?

 For several decades, the standard advice to people who want to lose weight has been to eat a low-fat diet.
-Certainly, a diet which is low in fat because it is high in fruits and vegetables as well as fibre from whole grains is likely to be a healthy one, and this is the basis of many weight loss programmes such as Weightwatchers® and Slimming World®.
+A diet which is low in fat and high in fruit, vegetables whole grain fibre is likely to be healthy.
+This is why it is the basis of many weight loss programmes such as Weightwatchers and Slimming World.

-However, there is a growing body of evidence which suggests that a diet high in carbohydrates, particularly sugar, is a common trigger for obesity in many individuals, and that eating fat is not what makes us gain weight.
-In this case, a low carbohydrate diet such as the Atkins Diet is also an effective way of losing weight.
+However, evidence suggests that a diet high in carbohydrates - particularly sugar - is a common trigger for obesity in many people and that eating fat is not what makes us gain weight.
+In this case, a low carbohydrate diet such as the Atkins Diet may be an effective way to lose weight.

-In studies in which low-fat and low-carbohydrate diets have been compared, both have been found to be effective, and individuals should find an eating pattern that works well for them, taking into account their lifestyle and what sort of foods they like.
+Research shows both low-fat and low-carbohydrate diets can be effective1.
+Individuals should find an eating pattern that works well for them, taking into account their lifestyle and what sort of foods they like.

 Fat content of various foods